 Please provide further details on such measures, if needed:

+[agreed]

-16. Has your country taken any of the following measures to provide for the physical, psychological and social recovery of victims of trafficking in persons as addressed in art.
+15. Has your country taken any of the following measures to provide for the physical, psychological and social recovery of victims of trafficking in persons as addressed in art.
 6, para.
-3, ,
+3,

 (a) Appropriate housing for victims of trafficking in persons? (art.
 6, para.
 3 (a)); and/or